Abe Gelbart: Mathematics

 With Lipman Bers, Gelbart founded the theory of pseudoanalytic functions in fluid dynamics.

 Awards and honors

 Gelbart was given an honorary doctorate by Dalhousie University in 1972, and by Bar-Ilan University in 1985.
 In 1981, Bard College gave him the Bard Medal.

+Personal life

+Gelbart is the father of Stephen Gelbart, also a noted mathematician.
+He is also the uncle of mathematician Charles Fefferman.